 Keyword and Ad-based PPC Metrics

-Keyword-focused KPIs will help you get a better understanding of the effectiveness of your client’s keyword strategy.
+Keyword-focused KPIs will provide a clearer understanding of the effectiveness of your client’s keyword strategy.

 Results-based Metrics